JoeyShotts/GCODE_Plotter_Polargraph/README.md

 # User Input
 In this project there are 3 buttons and a feedback OLED screen.
 These can be disabled if they don't want to be used.
 See the Electronics.md file.
 The function select changes the function that is shown on the OLED and that the run button will run.
 The run button runs the currently selected function.
-The functions include things like Home, Set Home, Pen Up/Down, and custom GCODE files loaded onto the arduino.
+The functions include things like Set Home (tells the robot it's at (0, 0) and engages the motors), Move Home, Pen Up/Down, and custom GCODE files loaded onto the arduino.
 This way the plotter can work on it's own without USB connection to a PC.

 ![User Buttons](UserButtons.png)